Delay a Fix and Stay Protected

 When you have a planned release in a few months that will naturally eliminate the vulnerability, such as a language version update or a library change, fixing the vulnerability immediately, means your engineering team wastes time and effort.
 Additionally, fixing a vulnerability immediately can mean delaying important releases or missing critical deadlines.

-Instead of pushing for an immediate hot patch, use Raven’s Virtual patching to delay the fix and protect the application until the time is right.
+Instead of pushing for an immediate hot patch, use Raven’s Runtime Prevention to delay the fix and protect the application until the time is right.

 Yellow LinesYellow Multiple Lines